arista-netdevops-community/automation-training-ansible/Day-3/README.md

 Then you can grab the hash from the running-config.

+#### Read this if the topology is using cEOS-lab (otherwise skip to the next step)

+If ATD is deployed using cEOS-lab devices, chances are that they have `Management0` interface instead of `Management1` In that case please:
+- update [AVD_LAB.yml](./group_vars/AVD_LAB.yml) and change the interface name for the `ntp.local_interface.name` and also add `mgmt_interface: Management0` and the end of the file.
+- update [host1-day3.cfg](./configlets/host1-day3.cfg) and replace `Management1` with `Management0` (everywhere)
+- update [host2-day3.cfg](./configlets/host2-day3.cfg) and replace `Management1` with `Management0` (everywhere)

-2. Execute the deploy config playbook to configure your leafs and spines
+2\.
+Execute the deploy config playbook to configure your leafs and spines

 `ansible-playbook dc-fabric-deploy-cvp.yml`

-3. Once the playbook has finished, go to CVP and execute the change control in parallel and wait for it to finish.
+3\.
+Once the playbook has finished, go to CVP and execute the change control in parallel and wait for it to finish.

 Do some sanity checks from CVP: